evzs/GroupieTracker_Chibane_Eva/docs/devjournal.md

 - laid out more things such as the footer
 - decided on having different pages for each type of search to fill the navbar a bit

+### 2023-03-14
+Morning :
+- preshot the handling of routes that I will focus on later, before going to class

+Afternoon and evening:
+- finished up the footer
+- progressed in the responsive: handling the navbars, the sizes...
+- cleaned up the code slightly, will complete that later, putting this here as a reminder

 ## TIME TRACKED
 Approximations of time spent on the project each day (usually tracked)